 (21) “Independent agency” means an agency of the District of Columbia government not subject to the administrative control of the Mayor.

-(22) “Legal sufficiency determination” means a statement prepared by the General Counsel that shows that the measure has been reviewed by the Office and determined legally sufficient.
+(22) “Legal sufficiency determination” means a statement prepared by the General Counsel that shows that a measure has been reviewed by the Office of the General Counsel and determined to be legally sufficient.

 (23) “Main motion” means a motion relating to the passing of a law or consideration of a legislative proposal.